 Another perk of being part of the largest residential campus in the North Texas region is the food!
 With our great meal plan deals and all-you-can-eat open dining, there’s no shortage of snacks to fuel your study sessions.
 Our dining halls offer something for every taste, from hand tossed pizza and a taco bar to southern home-style cooking and the delicious all-vegan fare in Mean Greens Café.

-Whether you sit next to them in your American History course, discover a shared interest during a Mean Green Dodgeball meeting or strike up a conversation between classes, UNT is full of places where you can make new friends.
+Whether you sit next to them in your American History course, discover a shared interest during a Mean Green Dodgeball practice or strike up a conversation between classes, UNT is full of places where you can make new friends.

 400 student organizations including academic associations, fraternities and sororities, multicultural groups and recreational sport teams.

 You can start making friends before you get to campus with UNT’s private social network.
 Once you're admitted, join to discover who likes the same movies, bands, shows or team and then plan to meet in real life.